amarakon/vim-sensible/README.md

 ### Settings

 -   file encoding is set to UTF-8

 -   window title is enabled

 -   line numbering (`number` and `relativenumber`) is enabled

 -   `numberwidth` and `foldlevel` are set to 1

 -   mouse is for Vim and not the terminal

 -   tabs and spaces are shown with a character

 -   `cursorline` is enabled

 -   the default indentation level is set to 4 instead of 8

 -   `smartindent` is enabled

 -   `termbidi` is enabled for right-to-left language writers

 -   `colorcolumn` is set to equal `textwidth` + 1

 -   default `titlestring` is `"Neovim – %t%( %m%)"`

+-   do not show the hideous netrw banner

 ### Auto-commands